 If the user clicks on a link to the generic URL, the server looks at the preferred language of the user (which is passed in the HTTP request) and compares it to the list of available languages.
 It then returns the proper document.

 Many browsers allow the user to configure his language preferences (you can even have more than one), but the default is the language of the browser itself.

-Concretely, that means if you make a link specifically to the
+if you link to this server.
+Only if you make a link specifically to

 .en.html at the end of the URL.

 Translations, like all Web documents, must be valid: they must use HTML and CSS according to the respective specifications.
 The W3C validators can check documents for errors: the W3C mark-up validator for the HTML part and the CSS validator for the CSS part.

 In most cases you will not need to change any CSS style sheets and thus you don't need the CSS validator.
 In fact, if you think you need to change some CSS rules, please, contact us first.
 It may be that you found a problem in our style sheets that we should know about.

 Although invalid documents may display OK in most current browsers, valid documents have a much better chance of displaying correctly in browsers of the future.